Our mission is to strengthen Wyoming’s democracy by creating an environment of understanding, inspiration, creativity, wisdom, and idea-sharing.

 Strengthening Wyoming’s democracy by creating an environment of understanding, inspiration, creativity, wisdom, and idea-sharing.

-Enhancing the Wyoming narrative to promote engaged communities, improves our quality of life and enhances our economy.
+Enhancing the Wyoming narrative to promote engaged communities, improve our quality of life, and enhance our economy.

 A five-decade affiliation with the National Endowment for the Humanities enables us to improve the quality of life in Wyoming through public programs in the humanities.